 University of Michigan-Dearborn was founded in 1959 with a gift of just over 200 acres of land and $6.5 million from the Ford Motor Co.

-Since registering our first class of 34 students, we’ve continued to grow—setting a new enrollment record in 2012—and refine our vision for southeast Michigan.
+Since registering our first class of 34 students, we’ve continued to grow—setting new enrollment records annually since 2014—and refine our vision for southeast Michigan.

 UM-Dearborn Center opened to students, with its first regular term starting on September 28.